-As a correction to the previous release, National Instruments (NI) is not transitioning the PCG Module line to LHP Engineering Solutions, but are looking to LHP as a recommended and preferred partner to distribute the current PCG Module line.
-LHP is expanding their reach by reintroducing the Drivven name back into the market, and will continue to be a provider of powertrain controls solutions.
+As a correction to the previous release, National Instruments (NI) is not transitioning the PCG Module line to LHP Engineering Solutions but is looking to LHP as a recommended and preferred partner to distribute the current PCG Module line.
+LHP is expanding its reach by reintroducing the Drivven name back into the market and will continue to be a provider of powertrain controls solutions.

 Customers can still use NI’s modular PXI and C Series platforms to build a flexible and future-proof system that can adapt to your changing test requirements.
 The NI PCG modules, currently being sold on the National Instruments website, can be purchased through LHP Engineering Solutions as components to systems and solutions.

 The PCG modules can be purchased at shop.lhpes.com/drivven-products.
 In addition to the modules, LHPTS also provides the 3-, 6-, 9-, and 12-channel Direct Injector (DI) driver systems, as well as the NOx Sensor kit.

 For more information about LHP Technology Solutions and the PCG Module line, please reach out to Christopher Coy, LHP Technology Solutions Divisions leader, and former Drivven team member.

 LHP has been in the National Instruments partner network since 2008, and a service provider to the NI PCG product line for the last 2 years.
 As former Drivven and National Instruments employees, the LHP Technology Solutions team, based in San Antonio, TX, has over 17 years of deep automotive domain knowledge specific to engine applications.

 Proving compliance with functional safety and cybersecurity standards like ISO 26262 and SAE J3061 requires a harmonious balance of processes, people, and tools.
 And together with LHP Engineering Solutions, Jama Software is helping automotive companies safely and confidently bring the future of transportation to market.